rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 ```

 ### 3.3 Convert Categorical features to numerical values
-Based on previous analysis, I decided to convert the categorical features to numerical values, by doing this, we basically normalize all the data.
+Based on previous analysis, I decided to convert the categorical features to numerical values, by doing this, I basically normalize all the data.
-The final dataset becomes 187630 rows x 21 columns, we can see the sample image below:
+The final dataset becomes `187630` rows x `21` columns, we can see the sample image below:

 I chose to drop the `Unknow` and `Other` columns since they are not providing any useful information.